-The bill modifies the first sentence in the preceding paragraph by providing that if upon petition the court finds that the settlor and all beneficiaries consent to the modification or termination of a noncharitable irrevocable trust and that all consents, including any given by representatives under R.C.
+The bill modifies the first sentence in the preceding paragraph by providing that if upon petition the court finds that the settlor and all beneficiaries consent to the modification or termination of a noncharitable irrevocable trust, that all consents, including any given by representatives under R.C.
 Chapter 5803.
-(Representation), are valid (added by the bill), the court must enter an order approving the modification or termination even if the modification or termination is inconsistent with a material purpose of the trust.
+(Representation), are valid, and that all parties giving consent are competent to do so (added by the bill), the court must enter an order approving the modification or termination even if the modification or termination is inconsistent with a material purpose of the trust.
 The bill deletes the italicized last sentence in the preceding paragraph regarding the applicability of current law's provision described in that paragraph.
+That provision in current law, as modified by the bill, would also apply to irrevocable trusts created prior to the OTC's effective date and to revocable trusts that become irrevocable prior to the OTC's effective date.
 (R.C.
 5804.11(A).)